tsackton/taelgar/Worldbuilding/Unnamed/~Yeraad Lizardfolk Swamp~.md

 ---
-tags: [place, status/namecheck, status/factcheck, status/unknown]
+tags: [place, status/namecheck, status/needswork/wip, status/needswork/notes]
 ---

+%%
-%% the lizardfolk swamp in the [[Yeraad River Basin]].
-Homeland of [[Samso]] in the Great Library campaign %%
+various lizardfolk swamps in the [[Yeraad River Basin]]. part of this swampy area is the homeland of [[Samso]] in the Great Library campaign, which was canonically abandoned due to some mysterious disease/curse/something that only samso survived - however this is probably a small part of the entire region likely represents a collection of different lizardfolk areas
+%%